baratraj/lc/README.md

-# LeetCode Grind: Lead Engineer Edition 🚀
+# LeetCode Grind: 100 Days Edition 🚀

 Because apparently, we need to reverse binary trees to prove we can build production systems.